 The project won the Jordanian Ministry of Public Works and Housing Award for Building Design Consultancy in 2013.

-The design standards follow public buildings category in terms of carrying capacity especially in cases of emergency evacuation and egress.
-Green architecture principles of climatic design, passive energy design, low energy consumption, renewable energy generation systems, efficient thermal insulation, low water consumption strategies, use of local materials and resources and intelligent building systems were extensively used in the design of the engineering systems.
+The design standards follow public buildings category in terms of its carrying capacity especially in cases of emergency evacuation and egress.
+Green architecture principles of climatic design, passive energy design, low energy consumption, renewable energy generation systems, efficient thermal insulation, low water consumption strategies, use of local materials and resources and intelligent building systems were extensively implemented in the design of the engineering systems.

 The architecture of the facades reflects the same strategy of contemporary thinking in addition to adapting forms to serve the advanced sustainability treatments for openings and create generic library of sun shading devices taking the differential geographic orientation for each elevation into consideration.